-Throughout the mountainous landscape unending discovery awaits you.
-Whether you're finding a secluded waterfall, spotting wildlife, or coming out of the forest into a sunny alpine meadow bursting with colourful wildflowers, the hiking trails of Yoho National Park will leave you mystified.
+Whether you're finding a secluded waterfall, spotting wildlife, or enjoying a sunny alpine meadow bursting with wildflowers, hiking is an ideal way to experience the awe of Yoho.